 There are a few ways to go about fixing this problem, but one of the best is to simply switch to a more secure means of communication.
 Fax over IP has long been regarded as an incredibly safe way to move and store sensitive data, and for good reason.
 The Fax over IP technology’s ability to ward off data breaches is relied on by some of the most security-focused industries such as health care and finance.

-To that end, let’s take a look at some of the most common hacking techniques that cybercriminals use in order to steal your company’s data, as well as how FoIP can help you avoid these issues.
+To that end, let’s take a look at some of the most common hacking techniques that cybercriminals use in order to steal your company’s data, as well as how FoIP can help you prevent hacking of your information.

 Phishing is the technique that hackers of all shapes and sizes love to employ.
 It’s simple, effective and it’s sometimes embarrassing enough to make a company want to simply avoid reporting the crime in order to save face with the public.
 This method basically involves a hacker crafting an email that looks like it’s coming from an authority figure.